Kairotic/coding-with-knots/quipu.md

 ![](figures/UR1176.png)

-The original thinking of the pixelquipu was to attempt to fit all the quipus on a single page for viewing, as it represents them with the absolute minimum pixels required.
-Here are both pendant colour and entropy shown for all 247 quipu we have the data for:
+The original idea of the pixelquipu was the attempt to fit all the quipus on a single page for viewing, as it represents them with the absolute minimum pixels required.
+So finally, here are both pendant colour and entropy shown for all 247 quipu we have the data for:

 ![](figures/all.png)